 Drivers of Hunger: Impacts of COVID-19

-Clavel Lopez,* 62, lives in a border municipality of Venezuela.
+Clavel Lopez (name changed), 62, lives in a border municipality of Venezuela.
 Getting food to eat is a daily struggle.
 Heavy rains plague the area, so people like Clavel, who survives off the food grown in her small plantation, face further food insecurity.

 As a pensioner, Clavel receives a monthly income and rations.
 Since the pandemic began, she says the rations have been cut down to a packet of flour or a kilo of rice.
 The pandemic has limited the availability of food for purchase, particularly for those with no access to cash.
 Clavel says she has spent whole days searching for stores that accept payment by debit cards.